Karunamon/reibot/README.md

 ============

 * Ruby 1.9.2
-* ActiveRecord
+* Rails
 * Cinch
 * sqlite3

-Those final three are just ruby gems.
-If your system is set up sanely, you can do:

-    $gem install activerecord cinch sqlite3
+* If you have the Bundler gem installed, you can run

+    $bundle install

+ .. and all dependencies will be automatically patched

 Getting Started
 ===============